A Guide to Startup Business Funding For the Seed Round in 2023

 SAFE (Simple Agreement for Future Equity)

-A SAFE is a financial instrument where a startup can receive investment without setting an initial valuation for the startup.
+A SAFE is a financial instrument through which a startup can receive investment without setting an initial valuation.
 Instead, investors provide funds with the understanding that they will convert into equity during a future funding round when establishing a valuation.
-This approach allows startups to delay the valuation process while still getting the required funds.

 However, keep in mind that there can be some uncertainty in the future with SAFEs.
-That’s because you can’t predict the ownership percentage the investors will get after the funds are converted into equity, as ownership depends on the valuation.
+You can’t easily predict the ownership percentage the investors will get after the funds are converted into equity, as ownership depends on the valuation.

 Convertible Debt

-Convertible debt is a form of financing in which investors lend money to the startup to convert that debt into equity when specific conditions are met.
-These trigger events depend on the agreement.
-They can be future financing rounds or specific milestones, such as when the startup reaches a certain annual revenue level or gets 5,000 paid customers.
+Convertible debt is a form of capital funding for startup businesses in which investors lend money that is converted into equity when specific conditions are met.
+These trigger events can be future financing rounds or specific milestones, such as when the startup reaches a certain annual revenue level or gets 5,000 paid customers.

 While the debt converts into equity, you are still responsible for making interest payments and repaying the principal if a conversion trigger event does not occur.